-Android is the most popular Smartphone OS with around 90% market share.
-Thanks to its open source nature and tons of customisable features.
-Being an electronic component your Android may encounter few technical issues now and then, and the most common issues faced is Android Hotspot connected but no Internet Access.
+Android is the most popular Smartphone OS with around 85% market share in handheld devices.
+Thanks to its open-source nature of the business, and tons of customizable features.
+Being an electronic device, Android may encounter a few technical snags.
+And one of the most common issues faced is Android Hotspot connected but no Internet Access.
 You might also say — why does my hotspot say connected but no internet.

-Here are some of the Fix to issue with your Android hotspot showing limited access when you connect to other devices like Android, Windows, Mac etc using WiFi.
+Here are some of the Fix to issue with your Android hotspot showing limited access when you connect to other devices like another Android Phone, Windows PC, Macbook, etc using WiFi Hotspot.

 Clearing the system cache of the device providing Hotspot will help delete all the cache data of Wi-Fi, resolving the Hotspot – Wi-Fi issue.